Search Knowledge Base by Keyword

 WordPress Post Data

 Property names are written into the post title when the property posts are created.
-Since WordPress requires every post to have a title, that can’t be changed or removed by the automatic sync.
-However, this does mean that post titles can be edited at any time.
+Since WordPress requires every post to have a title, the automatic sync will never change it.
+However, this does mean that post titles can be changed on the website at any time.

 This is great for situations where your property may have a name in the feed that’s based on accounting purposes but you want your property to have a different name for marketing reasons.